Perennial Substitutes for Your Favorite Annual Flowers

 Grow These Perennials Instead of These Annual Flowers and Never Plant Again

 Plant Coreopsis instead of Marigolds.
+There are MANY types of coreopsis and all of them are native to the Americas.
 Not all coreopsis varieties look like marigolds, but many do.
 See the similarities of the pictures below.
-I have a golden sphere coreopsis in my garden and many have mistaken it for marigolds.
+Golden sphere coreopsis, for example, is often mistaken for marigolds.
 And the best part about coreopsis is that once it starts blooming, it blooms the entire summer.
-Coreopsis is a very long blooming perennial and once established requires little maintenance.
+Coreopsis is a very long blooming perennial and once established requires little maintenance. (zones 4-9)

 Liatris is also a spike-type flower, or more like a bottle brush.
+It is native to North America and the Bahamas and is hardy in zones 3-9.
 They are very popular as cut flowers.
-Unlike many spike-type flowers, they start blooming at the top of the spike first.
+Unlike many spike-type flowers, they start blooming at the top of the spike first!

 Many Annual Flower Varieties Have A Perennial Cousin

-There are about 300 different varieties of Dianthus (a/k/a Pinks, Carnations and Sweet William).
-Some varieties are annual, some perennial and some are biennial (like Sweet William).
-Although annual dianthus will sometimes make a reappearance in my gardens the following year, it is never as pretty as the first year.
-You can get loads of front of the border perennial color with perennial dianthus (a/k/a Pinks).
+There are about 300 different varieties of Dianthus (a.k.a Pinks, Carnations and Sweet William).
+Some varieties are annual, some some perennial and some are biennial (like Sweet William).
+You can get loads of front of the border perennial color with perennial dianthus (a.k.a.
+Pinks).
 Plus, perennial dianthus will pretty much bloom the entire summer season.
 Different varieties of perennial dianthus bloom for different time periods, so look for long-blooming varieties.

 Annual Asters can be replaced with Perennial Asters.
-Often times my tall annual asters get floppy and have to be staked.
-Not at all the case with perennial Asters.
+Often times, tall annual asters get floppy and have to be staked.
+This is not at all the case with perennial Asters!
 Perennial Asters start putting on a show in the late summer into fall when many other flower are fading in the garden.
-I think asters are a perennial garden must have for you and the bees.
+I think asters are a perennial garden must have for you and the bees!

 More Perennial Substitutes for Annual Flowers

-Replace those annual chrysanthemums with perennial mums.
+Replace those annual chrysanthemums (not the same as florist mums) with perennial mums.
 I realize in many gardens, annual mums will return year after year.
-Not the case here in my zone 4b garden.
-We specifically have to look for hardy perennial mums, but they are so worth the search.
-Nothing says fall like having bright colored mums adorning your gardens.
+But the hardy perennial mums, return more reliably year after year.
+Nothing says fall like having bright colored mums adorning your gardens!

 There are lots of Daisy type annual flowers like zinnias, gerbera daisies, osteospermum or annual rudbeckia that can be replaced with perennial flowers like Shasta daisies, black-eyed Susan or coneflowers.

-Replace low-growing flowers that form clumps, like petunia, vinca (not to be confused with vinca vine) or ageratum with balloon flowers or blue clip campanula.
+Replace low-growing flowers that form clumps, like petunias, vinca (not to be confused with vinca vine) or ageratum, with balloon flowers or blue clip campanula.
 Both of these perennials have very long bloom times in the summer.

 How to Get the Longest Bloom From Perennial Flowers

-The secret with getting the longest bloom from perennials is to go ahead and clip off the spent flower blooms.
-You can extend the bloom time of perennials, or get a rebloom, just by deadheading.
+The secret to getting the longest flowering from perennials, is to go ahead and clip off the spent Ā blooms.
+You can extend the bloom time of perennials, or get a rebloom, just by deadheading!

 What do you think?
 Do you have a favorite annual flower that you replaced with a perennial?
 Leave a comment to share with all of us and we can just keep growing this list of perennial substitutes for your favorite annual flowers.